NethermindEth/StarknetByExample/src/ch00-11-counter.md

 # Simple Counter

-This is a smiple counter contract.
+This is a simple counter contract.

 Here's how it works: